 The sanitary survey system evaluation forms were revised January 2001 to include areas for the DWP staff to verify written procedures, policies, programs, and other documentation that may affect the TMF capacity of these systems.
-Such items include, but are not limited to, Standard Operating Procedures (SOPs), Scheduled Maintenance Plans (SMPs), O & M Plans, Emergency Plans, Safety Programs, material and construction standards, business plans, water system security plans, Table 6.
-EPD Compliance Activities.
+Such items include, but are not limited to, Standard Operating Procedures (SOPs), Scheduled Maintenance Plans (SMPs), O & M Plans, Emergency Plans, Safety Programs, material and construction standards, business plans, water system security plans, organizational charts, plant schematics, distribution maps, documentation of repairs and complaints, unaccounted-for-water, monitoring plans, and field log books.